Record a returned payment or bounced check

 Learn how to use an expense to record a customer's bounced check in QuickBooks Online.
 Or follow these steps if you need to record one of your own bounced checks.

-Note: These steps are complicated.
-If you're unsure, reach out to your accountant.
+Note: If you want help with this process, reach out to your accountant.
 This can get tricky and they know how to handle the next steps.
 Don't have an accountant?
 We can help you find one.

-Step 1: Recategorize the bounced payment to reopen the original invoice
+Step 1: Move the bounced payment to Accounts Receivable

-- Find the bounced check or returned payment in the bank feed.
+- On the Reviewed tab, find the bounced check or returned payment in the bank feed.
 Select it to expand the transaction details.

 - In the Vendor/Customer ▼ dropdown, choose the customer whose payment bounced.